Elimbah railway station

-Elimbah railway station is located on the North Coast line in Queensland, Australia.
-It serves the town of Elimbah in the City of Moreton Bay.
+Elimbah is a railway station operated by Queensland Rail on the Nambour/Gympie North line.
+It opened in 1890 as 36 miles 68 chains and serves the Moreton Bay suburb of Elimbah.
+It is a ground level station, featuring two side platforms.

 History

 Elimbah station was originally a single platform with a crossing loop.
 As part of the construction of a new 14 kilometre alignment for the North Coast line from Caboolture to Beerburrum, a new station was built immediately to the east, opening on 14 April 2009.

 Services

 Elimbah is serviced by Citytrain network services to Brisbane, Nambour and Gympie North.
 To relieve congestion on the single track North Coast line north of Beerburrum, the rail service is supplemented by a bus service operated by Kangaroo Bus Lines on weekdays between Caboolture and Nambour as route 649.